Scroll down for a colorful visual Dictionary of Flowers, listing some of the most searched flowers on the internet.

-Flowers most especially known for their powerful fragrances are Gardenia, Hyacinth, Lily, Rose, Star Jasmine and Amorphophallus Titanum, also know as "The Corpse Flower," on account of its uniquely disgusting scent.
+Flowers especially known for their powerful fragrances include Gardenia, Hyacinth, Lily, Rose, Star Jasmine and Amorphophallus Titanum, also know as "The Corpse Flower," on account of its uniquely disgusting scent.

 Among America's most popular edible flowers are Nasturtium, Borage, Violet, Marigold, Dandelion and Rose.

 Scroll down to continue scanning this visual dictionary of flowers.

 BORAGE: Also known as Star Flower, this pretty purple plant is an edible herb from the Mediterranean.
 Eating it is said to give courage and determination.
 Plus, it tastes like cucumbers.

 DAISY: A family of flowers featuring more than twenty thousand species in every color you can possibly imagine.
 The most commonly familiar Daisies are yellow at the middle with white petals.

 DANDELION: These can be used to make wine, and the flowers are often used in salads.
 The taste can be somewhat bitter.
 Search the net for Dandelion recipes.
 Do NOT eat the stems.

 GARDENIA: A fragrant blossom that is often plucked and floated, petal-side-up, in a large, shallow bowl of fresh water.
 Makes a surprisingly sweet natural air freshener.

 HIBISCUS: The large, soft, trumpeted petals from this fragrant flower are a popular ingredient in herbal teas.
 Hibiscus flowers can be white, pink, red, orange, purple or yellow.